m-j-w/CpuId.jl/README.md

 # CPU, what can you do?

-*CpuId* is a package for the Julia programming language that enables you to query the availability of specific CPU features with minimal run-time cost using the assembly instruction `cpuid`.
+*CpuId* is a package for the Julia programming language that enables you to query the availability of specific CPU features with low run-time cost using the assembly instruction `cpuid`.

 [![Build Status](https://travis-ci.org/m-j-w/CpuId.jl.svg?branch=master)](https://travis-ci.org/m-j-w/CpuId.jl)